Imagine how much easier it would be to choose the right hair products if you understood what the key ingredients actually do.

 Viscosity Boosting Polymers

 Every product must possess a suitable viscosity for it to be used effectively and remain stable during storage.
-If not, results may be unsatisfactory or the entire product could become compromised over time.
+If viscosity is not properly balanced, the product may not perform as intended or remain stable over time.

 Viscosity-boosting polymers are used in hair shampoos, creams, and styling formulations.
 When selecting a polymer, there are various factors to consider such as the product type, desired viscosity level, and its compatibility with other ingredients.